bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

     * Click on the element to toggle the video or map views in the primary or secondary windows.
     * You can drag the map to move it around (the map automatically re-centres after a certain amount of time).
     * The switcher can be hidden by clicking on the **"<<<"** icon.
-    * The switcher can be expanded by clicking and dragging the upper right hand corner.
+    * The switcher can be expanded by clicking and dragging the upper right corner.
-    * The switcher can be popped out by clicking on the upper left hand icon when video is in the secondary window element.
+    * The switcher can be popped out by clicking on the upper left icon when video is in the secondary window element.

 * **Instrument Panel**: A multi-page widget that displays vehicle information including: telemetry, camera, video, system health, and vibration.